 DST troops characteristic of green-coated is commandeered by Captain W.J Scheepens personnel are also recruited from various tribes and nations.
-These troops were given strategic training and command tactics in various places ranging from Polonia, Kalibata to finally in Batujajar, Bandung.
+These troops were given strategic training and command tactics in various places ranging from Polonia, and Kalibata to finally Batujajar, Bandung.

 Then on July 20, 1946, the DST commander was handed over to Westerling.
 Now the DST troop training ground in Batujajar is used to train Kopassus members, the elite troops of the Indonesian National Army.

 Translate From: Korps Marsose Serdadu Pribumi Pelayan Ratu Belanda

 - CUMBOK WAR, A SOCIAL REVOLUTION IN ACEH (1946-1947); 8 April 2017;